 One Bowl Chocolate Chunk Brownies

 Making homemade brownies are so satisfying.
-These are the fudgy brownies you’ve been searching for!
+This is the homemade fudge brownie recipe you’ve been searching for!
 Love serving them warm with a scoop of vanilla ice cream.
 Nothing better.
 You are in for the ultimate treat with my homemade brownie recipe!

 Try my Peanut Butter Fudge Stuffed Brownies too!
 Follow Picky Palate on Instagram for daily recipe inspiration.